 - February 09, 2017

-This blog started as a belated book review.
-I’d finally got around to reading Data Driven Nonprofits by Blackbaud’s VP of data and analytics, Steve MacLaughlin (Saltire Press, UK, 2006).
+This book review started as a blog.
+I’d finally got around to reading Data Driven Nonprofits by Blackbaud’s VP of data and analytics, Steve MacLaughlin (Saltire Press, UK, 2016).
 He of course is someone who knows more than most about data and how to use it, particularly to advance the causes of charities.
 Just a few pages in and my head was swimming with shocks and revelations.
 Then I realised something of such importance I felt compelled to write about it.

 I’d bought my e-copy of Steve’s book a while back, already knowing I should get to it without delay.
 Over many years I’ve benefited from friendship with Steve’s colleague Chuck Longfield, which alone should have told me I’d learn heaps from it.
 Plus, as Steve has the word ‘laugh’ buried within his name I should also have known I’d enjoy it too.